IBM/ibm-cloud-functions-refarch-data-processing-message-hub/ibmcloud-wsk/README.md

 ### 5.1 Create Kafka message trigger

-Create the `message-trigger` trigger using the Message Hub packaged feed that listens for new messages.
-The package refresh will make the Message Hub service credentials and connection information available to OpenWhisk.
+Create the `message-trigger` trigger using the Event Streams packaged feed that listens for new messages.
+The package refresh will make the Event Streams service credentials and connection information available to OpenWhisk.

 ```bash
 ibmcloud wsk package refresh